There are some recipes that take you home, and some that create home for your own family. This one is both.

 Turn onto a lightly floured board or table, and start to knead.
 As it sticks to the board, add a bit more of the remaining flour.
 You might not need it all, it all depends on your flour’s protein content and the atmospheric conditions on that day.

-Place in an oiled bowl, turn over so that the whole thing is coated, cover with a tea towel or plastic wrap, and set in a warm spot for a little nap for an hour or so, or until the dough is considerably larger and feels firm when touched with the palm of your hand.
+Place in an oiled bowl, turn over so that the whole thing is coated, cover with a tea towel or plastic wrap, and set in a warm spot for a little nap for an hour or so, or until the dough is considerably larger, double in bulk, and feels firm when touched with the palm of your hand.
 If you stick your finger in the dough, it will leave a little impression that slowly starts to fill in.
 If it springs right back and there is no depression, you need to proof the dough a little longer.